S-W-Leong/TouchNoGo-finhack/focus.md

 2. Analyst opens the highest-risk account.
 3. Workspace shows login time, device change, account changes, linked accounts, and suspicious transaction attempts.
 4. Deterministic behavior score and feature drivers are shown.
-5. AI summarizes the behavior pattern and recommends the next action.
+5. Rule engine maps the score and evidence into an automatic action.
+6. System auto-applies `REVIEW`, `FREEZE_ACCOUNT`, or `STUDY` based on the action ladder.
-6. Policy and audit layer maps that action to explicit control and review requirements.
+7. Policy layer shows exactly why that action was allowed.
-7. Analyst chooses `STEP_UP_VERIFICATION`, `FREEZE_ACCOUNT`, or `ESCALATE`.
+8. System sends the user a re-verification prompt by WhatsApp and in-app notification.
+9. User re-verifies through relogin, MFA, and face verification.
-8. System drafts and exports the case note or ticket handoff.
+10. System resolves the case as `REACTIVATED`, `BLOCKED`, or `ESCALATED`.
+11. Manager report and case outcome are generated.
-9. Analyst opens Controls Lab and tightens one threshold, action band, or draft rule.
+12. Analyst opens Controls Lab and tightens one threshold, action band, or draft rule.
-10. Replay shows the tradeoff.
+13. Replay shows the tradeoff.

 ### Backup flow